 Members are expected to keep up with payments in a timely manner as well as commit to the entire season.
 Vegetable share members must contribute a minimum of 4 hours of their time throughout the twenty-four week season.
 Optional fruit share members contribute an additional 2 hours to help us manage this additional offering.
 Most shareholders help out by covering 2 two-hour shifts at distribution.
 People often volunteer additional hours to help with activities including cooking demos, potluck dinners or the annual farm visit.
-Those who order meat, poultry or eggs must discuss volunteer requirements with the Special Products Coordinator.

 You have a few options to choose from if you cannot pick up your share.

 - You may ask someone else to pick up the share.
 If this is what is best for you, please make sure that this person knows to give us your name, especially if you have a share partner.
 This helps avoid confusion for everyone.

 - You may tell us that you will not be using the share that week and we will donate your share.
 Produce not picked up will be donated to Hudson Guild’s senior meals program.